FeGe as a building block for the kagome 1:1, 1:6:6, and 1:3:5 families: hidden d-orbital decoupling of flat band sectors, effective models and interaction Hamiltonians: Tight-binding (TB) models of FeGe

 which gives the final decoupled single-particle Hamiltonian

 where the Bloch electron operators $c_{\bm{k}i}$ are defined as the Fourier transform of the following orbital basis

 with orbitals defined in the local coordinate system in \cref{Eq:local_coordinate}, and TB parameters values summarized in \cref{Table:TBpara_FeGe}.
 The corresponding band structure is shown in \cref{TBband_FeGe}.
-The filling number of each orbital and the DOS at $E_f$ in the decoupled model is given in \cref{tab_FeGe_TB_filling}, where most of the values agree well DFT (see \cref{table:FeGe_DFT_filling_compare}) The largest error comes from the filling of $d_{x^2-y^2}$, which is smaller than the DFT value.
+The filling number of each orbital and the DOS at $E_f$ in the decoupled model is given in \cref{tab_FeGe_TB_filling}, where most of the values agree well DFT (see \cref{table:FeGe_DFT_filling_compare})

+The largest error comes from the filling of $d_{x^2-y^2}$, which is smaller than the DFT value.
 This is due to a larger weight of $d_{x^2-y^2}$ above $E_f$ compared with DFT.
-The $d_{z^2}$ filling in the simplified $H_{3}(\mathbf{k})$ is also small compared with the DFT value.
+The $d_{z^2}$ filling in the simplified $H_{3}(\kk)$ is also small compared with the DFT value.
 The $d_{z^2}$ filling becomes 1.55 when the bonding state is included which agrees well with DFT.
 We also list the filling within $[-1.5, 1.5]$ eV, which shows better agreement with DFT with the root-mean-square error of $d$ orbitals fillings being $18\%$.
 Thus the model captures the low energy physics near $E_f$.

+Finally, we compare the Fermi surfaces (FS) obtained from the minimal TB model and DFT, as shown in Fig.~\ref{app:fig:compare-FS}.
+The results show quantitative agreement, particularly on the $k_z=0$ plane.
+On the $k_z=\pi$ plane, while the FS shapes are consistent, there are intensity discrepancies because the quasi-flat band from the $d_{x^2-y^2}$ orbital is closer to $E_f$ in the TB model compared to DFT.
+Including longer-range hopping terms could improve the agreement further.